RavalAnkesh/RavalAnkesh/README.md

 🛍️ **Full-stack e-commerce platform** for browsing, managing, and purchasing clothing products with user authentication, shopping cart, and order management.

 **Key Features:**
-- User signup/login and authentication
+- User signup/login and authentication.
 - Product catalog with filtering & search.
 - Shopping cart and checkout workflow.
 - Admin panel for product management.